Hotmoka/hotmoka/tutorial/Takamaka.md

 [INFO] ------------------------------------------------------------------------
 ```

+> If you want to see and edit the Hotmoka project, it is well possible
-> It is well possible to import the projects inside the Eclipse IDE.
-For that,
+> to import it inside the Eclipse IDE.
+This is not needed, instead, for
+> running the examples in the next sections.
+If you want to install the
+> Hotmoka project inside Eclipse,
 > use the File->Import->Existing Maven Projects menu item and import
-> the Maven project contained in the `hotmoka` directory cloned from
+> the Maven project contained in the `hotmoka` directory that you cloned from
 > GitHub.
 This should create, inside Eclipse,
 > also its submodule projects.
 You should see this inside Eclipse's project explorer:
 >